 As a company we will endeavour, through appropriate training, to ensure that employees making selection and recruitment decisions will not discriminate, whether consciously or unconsciously, in making these decisions.
 Job descriptions, where used, will be in line with the equal opportunities policies, with all new employees being subject to pre-employment checks to confirm their identity and right to work in the UK.

-First Grade International’s Terms and Conditions of Purchase
+First Grade International Ltd.’s Terms and Conditions of Purchase:

 Due Diligence Processes

-First Grade International owned or contracted production sites are required by our company policy to be active members of SEDEX and to undertake an independent third-party ethical audit; SMETA or SA8000 certification in order to build trust and transparency throughout the supply chain.
+First Grade International Ltd.’s owned or contracted production sites are required by our company policy to be active members of SEDEX and to undertake an independent third-party ethical audit, SMETA or SA8000 certification in order to build trust and transparency throughout the supply chain.

-Each year our customers are required to read our updated code of practice so that they understand what is required and expected of someone associated with First Grade International.
+Each year our suppliers are required to read our updated code of practice so that they understand what is required and expected of someone associated with First Grade International Ltd.

 We are aware that the threat and the risk of modern slavery is extremely dynamic and can evolve quickly throughout the supply chain.
-As a result, we are regularly assessing and responding to risks in the country of origins associated with our supply chain to help ensure that our processes and supply chain remain free from modern slavery practices.
+As a result, we are regularly assessing and responding to risks in the countries of origin associated with our supply chain to help ensure that our processes and supply chain remain free from modern slavery practices.

 All our staff, customers and other business partners are encouraged to report any incidence or suspicion of modern slavery at the earliest opportunity to: